-MTH 130 Introduction to College Mathematics Three credit hours This course prepares the student to be successful in College Algebra.
+This course prepares the student to be successful in College Algebra.
 Topics include a review of elementary algebra, operations with rational numbers, exponents and radicals, factoring, polynomial and rational functions, equations and inequalities, and applications of these topics.
 Study skills needed to be successful in mathematics are an important part of this course.
-Placement into this course is based on the score on the Mathematics Placement Exam or by SAT/ACT data, and must be made by the department only.
+Placement into this course is based on the score on the Mathematics Placement Exam or by SAT/ACT data and must be made by the department only.
 For elective credit only.

-MTH 131 College Algebra Three credit hours This course is designed to provide an investigative approach to college algebra using the computer and graphing calculator as tools.
+MTH 131 College Algebra

+This course is designed to provide an investigative approach to college algebra using the computer and graphing calculator as tools.
 The topics covered include basic concepts of algebra, functions and graphs, polynomials and rational functions, exponential and logarithmic functions, systems of equations and solving systems of equations using matrices, sequences and series.
 At least one hour per week of computer assisted laboratory instruction is required.